glkrlos/wowparser/CONTRIBUTING.md

 - From what commit hash
 - What have you done to verify that what you are proposing works and/or that the original code doesn't work or that you don't like it and why.
 - The changes you want to be made.
-- It’s all, just wait for verify your changes and then accept it if all is ok
 - That's all, just wait to verify your change proposal, and if everything goes well, your changes will be published in the official repository through a merge pull request.